arista-netdevops-community/one-click-se-demos/slides/clab-build-containerlab-with-ceos.md

 1. Go to the directory with the uploaded image and import the image:

     ```bash
-    docker import cEOS-lab-4.30.2F.tar.xz ceos-lab:4.30.2F
+    docker import cEOS-lab-4.30.6M.tar.xz arista/ceos:4.30.6M
     ```

-    > NOTE: you can also import the image with the tag latest to allow quick "upgrade" of those lab where specific version is not required: `docker tag ceos-lab:4.30.2F ceos-lab:latest`
+    > NOTE: you can also import the image with the tag latest to allow quick "upgrade" of those lab where specific version is not required: `docker tag arista/ceos:4.30.2F arista/ceos:latest`

 2. Confirm that the image was imported successfully:

     ```console
     $ docker image ls
     REPOSITORY    TAG       IMAGE ID       CREATED          SIZE
-    ceos-lab      4.30.2F   21b540a4a343   45 minutes ago   1.95GB
+    arista/ceos      4.30.6M   21b540a4a343   45 minutes ago   1.95GB
-    ceos-lab      latest    21b540a4a343   45 minutes ago   1.95GB
+    arista/ceos      latest    21b540a4a343   45 minutes ago   1.95GB
     hello-world   latest    b038788ddb22   3 months ago     9.14kB
     ```